stephenmaturin/Pathfinder_2/README.md

 This deck can be imported into Anki using the [CrowdAnki plugin](https://github.com/Stvad/CrowdAnki).

 The cards were created somewhat haphazardly by me as I first read the rulebook.
-They have lots of typos and speech recogition errors.
+They have lots of typos and speech recognition errors.
 They could definitely use tags to make it easier to select what to include and what not to include.
-Contributions via pull requests are very welcome.
+Contributions via pull requests or issues are very welcome.

 # Legal Stuff